onecompiler/cheatsheets/java.md

 ### 2. Object

-Object is a basic unit in OOP, and is an instance of the class.
+Object is a basic unit in OOP, and is an instance of the class .

 ```java
 class_name obj_name;